bestbat/Homura/README.md

 bash PWGOBSD.sh
 ```

-To uninstall that script just delete that and the Games folder in the home directory.
+To uninstall that script just delete that and the Games & Programs folder in the home directory.